ralfhergert/pc2-telemetry/README.md

 # How to request features or report bugs?
-Please have a look at the [issues of pc2-telemetry](https://github.com/ralfhergert/pc2-telemetry/issues) whether a simmilar feature request or bug report is already filed.
+Please have a look at the [issues of pc2-telemetry](https://github.com/ralfhergert/pc2-telemetry/issues) whether a similar feature request or bug report is already filed.
 If not then please create a new issue.
 If you would have already a solution consider creating a pull-request.